-Office of the President, President and CEO Bonnie M. Patterson, identifies priorities, manages policy and advocacy efforts, engages with government and other stakeholders, and strengthens the service to all members.
+Office of the President, President and CEO David Lindsay, identifies priorities, manages policy and advocacy efforts, engages with government and other stakeholders, and strengthens the service to all members.

 Secretary to Council supports the ongoing business of Council by providing timely information, policy advice and service to the Executive Committee, Executive Heads, Council, several standing committees and affiliates, as well as to the Secretariat.

 Corporate Services strengthens and supervises human resources, manages informational technology and oversees the financial administration of the secretariat.
 The department also supports the work of the universities’ senior administrative and financial officers.